cjimti/imti/content/post/2018-06-17-python-data-essentials-pandas.md

 ---
-published: true
 layout:     post
-title: Python Data Essentials - Pandas
+title:      "Python Data Essentials - Pandas"
+subtitle:   "A data type equivalent to super-charged spreadsheets."
+date:       2018-06-17
+author:     "Craig Johnston"
+URL:        "python-data-essentials-pandas/"
+image:      "/img/post/columns.jpg"
+twitter_image: "/img/post/columns_876_438.jpg"
-tags: coding python
+tags:
-featured: python coding
-mast: columns
+- Python
+- Data
+- Data Science
+series:
+- Data Science
 ---

 [Pandas] bring Python a data type equivalent to super-charged spreadsheets.
 Pandas add two highly expressive data structures to Python, [Series] and [DataFrame].
 Pandas [Series] and [DataFrame]s provide a performant analysis and manipulation of “relational” or “labeled” data similar to relational database tables like MySQL or the rows and columns of Excel.
 [Pandas] are great for working with time series data as well as arbitrary matrix data, and unlabeled data.

 [Pandas] leverage [NumPy] and if you are not familiar with this fundamental library for working with numbers, then I suggest you take a look at [Python Data Essentials - NumPy][Numpy] to get a decent footing.